Click on the article to zoom in. Click on the browser back button/arrow to go back to our page.

 LOCAL RADIO PRESENTERS MAKE BROADCAST HISTORY

-Local Radio Presenters Nigel Pearce (and Rock the Lobster Open-Mic/Live Music committee member, Sheringham, Norfolk) and Alan Thompson have just completed the first programme of a two part series of unreleased music from the greatest of all bands, The Beatles.
+Local Radio Presenters Nigel Pearce (and Rock the Lobster Open-Mic/Live Music committee member- AT THE TIME, Sheringham, Norfolk) and Alan Thompson have just completed the first programme of a two part series of unreleased music from the greatest of all bands, The Beatles.

 Titled Unreleased and Alternate, the programme contains many gems from the early part of The Beatles career, commencing with their version of How Do You Do It, right through to Yellow Submarine.